santanunath/docker-node-react-mysql-fullstack-app/README.md

 Step5:
-> Access the Adminer using route    `http://host-ip:8000/`
+> Access the ADMINER using route    `http://host-ip:8000/`

 to login, use